 Creating vast amounts of happiness in the future without also causing vast amounts of suffering in the process requires a great deal of control over future outcomes; it essentially requires hitting a bulls-eye in the space of all possible outcomes.
 This is especially true for views where value is fragile, but also for other views.
-By contrast, steering our future trajectory away from broad classes of bad or very bad outcomes could arguably be easier.
+By contrast, steering our future trajectory away from classes of bad or very bad outcomes could arguably be easier.

 Applied to AI risks in particular, this means that instead of betting on the unlikely case that we will get everything right, worst-case AI safety – approaches informed specifically by considerations of minimizing the probability of the worst failure modes – seem promising, especially as a first step or first priority.

 Partly due to the reasons described above (psychological factors, unawareness of some potential sources of astronomical future suffering, and undue disregard of model uncertainty or the possibility of black swans), efforts to reduce risks of astronomical suffering appear neglected.
 So far, the Foundational Research Institute is the only organization that has made this their main focus area.11

 Because reducing s-risks is a neglected priority, we should expect there to be several low-hanging fruits in terms of possible interventions.
 This suggests that researching effective and cooperative strategies to avert risks of astronomical suffering may have a particularly high expected value on the margin.

 IV.
 Concluding thoughts